suryanshp1/llama3.1-unsloth-finetuning/README.md

 # llama3.1-unsloth-finetuning
-LLama3.1 finetuning on a huggingface dataset with unsloth
+LLama3.1 finetuning on a huggingface dataset with unsloth for kali linux penetration testing .

 ## How to use ?